Monoamine oxidase inhibitors (MAOIs)

 MAOIs are generally not prescribed for children, but anyone taking an antidepressant should be watched closely for worsening depression or unusual behavior.
 If you or someone you know has suicidal thoughts when taking an antidepressant, immediately contact a doctor or get emergency help.

 Keep in mind that antidepressants are more likely to reduce suicide risk in the long run by improving mood.

 Stopping treatment with MAOIs

 Talk to your doctor before you stop taking an MAOI.
-Stopping treatment with MAOIs has been associated with flu-like symptoms, including anxiety, agitation, insomnia, sweating, chills, nausea, headache and feeling generally unwell (malaise).
+Stopping treatment with MAOIs has been associated with anxiety, agitation and insomnia, as well as flu-like symptoms such as sweating, chills, nausea, headache and feeling generally unwell (malaise).

 Work with your doctor to gradually and safely decrease your dose.

 Each person reacts differently to a particular antidepressant and may be more likely to have certain side effects.
 Because of this, one antidepressant may work better for you than another.
 When choosing an antidepressant, your doctor takes into account your symptoms, any health problems you have, other medications you take and what has worked for you in the past.

 Inherited traits play a role in how antidepressants affect you.
 In some cases, where available, results of special blood tests may offer clues about how your body may respond to a particular antidepressant.
 However, other variables can affect your response to medication.